sameerank/sf-homeless-twitter-sentiment-analysis/readme.md

-# NLTK Listen

-Flask app for streaming the Twitter public stream into a Cloudant database, using tweepy, gunicorn, and Heroku.
+# SF Homelessness Twitter Listener using Flask, Cloudant, tweepy, gunicorn, and Heroku.

-Like [twit_listen](https://github.com/garbados/twit_listen) but in Python.

-## Install

-First, get the project:

-    git clone git@github.com:garbados/flask_listen.git
-    cd flask_listen
-    virtualenv venv
-    source venv/bin/activate
-    pip install -r requirements.txt
+Based on the repo at [flask_listen](https://github.com/garbados/flask_listen).
+Follow the installation instructions there.

+### Cloudant and Twitter credentials

-Then, configuration.
-Per Heroku's [configuration recommendations](https://devcenter.heroku.com/articles/config-vars), create a .env file that contains the following:
+You need an account on [Cloudant](https://cloudant.com/) and [Twitter](https://dev.twitter.com/).
+Per Heroku's [configuration recommendations](https://devcenter.heroku.com/articles/config-vars), set the following keys in a .env file:

-### Cloudant credentials

-Get these by creating an account on [Cloudant](https://cloudant.com/):

   * CLOUDANT_USER: your Cloudant username
   * CLOUDANT_PASS: your Cloudant password
   * CLOUDANT_DB: the database to dump tweets into

-### Twitter credentials

-Get these by registering an app with [Twitter](https://dev.twitter.com/):

   * TWITTER_CONSUMER_KEY
   * TWITTER_CONSUMER_SECRET
   * TWITTER_ACCESS_KEY
   * TWITTER_ACCESS_SECRET

-Lastly, let's push this mess to Heroku:
+To get this onto Heroku:

     heroku create
     heroku config:push